 ABOUT MOVE FOR MENTAL HEALTH

-Move for Mental Health is a fundraiser being held from June 12-18.
-Throughout that week, our goal is to record 100,000 joyful minutes of movement to raise $100,000 to reach 100,000 people with resources for mental health and wellbeing.
+Move for Mental Health is a fundraiser being held from June 25 to 26.
+Throughout that weekend, our goal is to record 10,000 joyful minutes of movement to raise $100,000 to reach 1,000,000 people with resources for mental health and wellbeing by 2025.
 By supporting this campaign, you’ll help raise awareness and reduce stigma surrounding mental health.
 All funds raised will be in support of Sanctuary Mental Health Ministries.
 This is an event inclusive of all bodies and abilities, and we celebrate all kinds of movement.
 Register or give today!

 Movement has always been an important part of my life.
 I like to try a variety of activities to keep things interesting.
 My favourites include dance, skiing, weightlifting, hiking, and cycling.
 Before indoor classes were shut down, I really enjoyed taking salsa classes with my husband.
 When that was no longer an option, I started sporadically following online dance classes at home.
 However, once I started working from home full-time, I realized that getting out of the house daily and moving in some way improves my mood and overall wellbeing.
 So I’ve become more passionate about lifting regularly as it gives me a sense of accomplishment when I reach my goals.
 I’m also learning to play tennis and excited to hike/bike more often as it warms up.
-My goal during Move for Mental Health as captain of Team Ojo’s Olympians will be to move 60 minutes/day, through any of the activities above.
+My goal during Move for Mental Health as captain of Team We Like to Move it, Move it is to enjoy movement in its many forms, without putting too much pressure on myself.

 I feel very lucky to live in Vancouver, which is basically a big playground for outdoor activities.
 I love hiking, mountain biking, and taking my dog Beezy to the beach.
 Being active hasn’t always been easy for me, though.
 In middle school and high school, I was involved in soccer and other sports which pushed me to my limits physically.
 I had a lot of incidents where I found I couldn’t breathe and was blacking out while exercising.
 Eventually I was diagnosed with exercise-induced asthma, which means that my body is only capable of certain levels or types of activities.
 I had to learn to live with these limits and accept that I wouldn’t be able to compete at the same level as my peers.
 When I exercise now, I focus on listening to my body and letting it tell me what it can and can’t do.
 I know I will never be a fast runner, but I can still enjoy running, jogging, and walking as my body requires.
 Knowing my own limits gives me a real sense of autonomy.
 I’m not comparing myself to anyone else—I’m just focusing on what’s right for me.
 And that makes me free to move joyfully.

 The biggest impact that movement has had on my mental health and wellbeing is that it helps me to remember that I am human.
 When I feel stressed or overwhelmed, I often find myself neglecting or dismissing my body’s needs.
 Movement of any sort, whether it’s a short stretch break or a round of tennis, reminds me to breathe, slow down, and pay attention to my body.
 Joyful movement, in particular, is something I hope to be more intentional in practicing.
 Dancing to a favourite song (when no one’s watching), going on quiet, reflective walks along the beach, and gliding through powder-soft snow on a snowboard are all forms of movement that bring me joy.
-During Move For Mental Health, my team shalom-seekers will be raising support for Sanctuary through hiking, cycling, kayaking, and more.
-I hope to go stand-up paddle boarding—an activity I’ve only tried once before—as I find being out on the water relaxing and soothing, as much as keeping my balance might prove challenging!
+During Move For Mental Health last year, my team shalom-seekers raised support for Sanctuary through hiking, cycling, kayaking, and more.

 Physical exercise is a passion of mine.
 Until a traumatic shoulder injury five years ago, I would regularly lift weights and found that this was an important discipline for my overall sense of wellbeing.
 When I initially injured my shoulder, it took me about twelve months before I realised what a detrimental effect it was having on my sense of wellbeing.
 Today my shoulder is vastly improved and I am able to do many of the things that I could only do before the injury, but it may never be perfect.
 Through this physical trauma I am learning that recovery often takes a frustratingly long time, and that pursuing flourishing mental health is a holistic endeavour.

 Since COVID-19 restrictions, I have focussed my joyful movement on walking in the beautiful Pacific Spirit Park, with occasional running as an intuitive practice.
 I also throw in a kettlebell HIIT workout at home once or twice a week, just to get my heart rate up.
-For the week of June 12-18, my team of International All Stars are planning an eclectic range of physical activities; for me it will largely look like hiking, running, weight training, and some stretching!
-I am personally aiming to be active for at least 700 minutes across the week.
+For Move for Mental Health, my team of International All Stars are planning an eclectic range of physical activities; for me it will largely look like hiking, running, weight training, and some stretching!

 My activity is motivated by the positive impact it has on both my physical and mental health, such as increasing my ability to persevere when things are tough, feeling proud of myself for achieving goals, growing stronger, finding joy and thankfulness for the body I have, and experiencing awe.

-During Move for Mental Health, I’ll be jumping into the ocean every day–a tougher challenge than you think when I remind you it is the beginning of winter here in Australia where I’ll be doing the campaign!
+During last year’s Move for Mental Health, I jumped into the ocean every day–a tougher challenge than you think when I remind you it was the beginning of winter in Australia where I did the campaign!
 But whatever the weather, the ocean is my favourite place to be and is always good for my physical and mental health.
 There is a constant feeling of awe every time I see and experience the ocean.
 It makes my challenges feel smaller, demands playfulness, rejuvenates and wakes me up with its fresh temperatures, and almost always draws a prayer of thanks from my lips to the One who created it.